AlanLinares/Rocket-Elevators-Foundation/README.md

 The installation guide for both Windows and Mac computers will also have a guide to configure your github account.

-###Testing the webpage
+## Testing the webpage

-Once everything is installed and the MySQL service and Rails server have been started, you can go to localhost:3000 to test the webpage.
+Once everything is installed and the MySQL service and Rails server have been started, you can go to localhost:3000 on any browser to test the webpage.

-###Authors

-Alan Linares, Asche, Ryan Davis
+## Weekly Update
+With the addition of this week's code a user is now able to make interventions from the webpage.
+When a building's battery, column and/or elevator is not working, we can add the broken item to a list for management.
+A ticket is also created in FreshDesk for a manager.

+## Author

+Alan Linares